MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

     - Estimate energy levels of molecules represented by the Broombridge schema.
 * Documentation describes how to use NWChem to generate additional chemical models for quantum simulation with Q#.

-Learn more about the [Quantum Development Kit chemistry library]<xref:microsoft.quantum.chemistry.concepts.intro>.
+Learn more about the [Quantum Development Kit chemistry library](xref:microsoft.quantum.chemistry.concepts.intro).

 With the new chemistry library, we are separating out the libraries into a new GitHub repo, [Microsoft/QuantumLibraries](https://github.com/Microsoft/QuantumLibraries).
 The samples remain in the repo [Microsoft/Quantum](https://github.com/Microsoft/Quantum).
 We welcome contributions to both!